wp-hooks/wordpress-core-hooks/readme.md

 All the actions and filters from WordPress core in machine-readable JSON format.

-Last updated for WordPress 5.9.
+Last updated for WordPress 6.0 RC.

 ## Installation